A virtual event dedicated to transcatheter treatment strategies for coronary and structural heart disease

 Chair: Ole De Backer, Copenhagen, DK

-Panel: Anita Asgar, Chicago, US; Sabine Bleiziffer, Bad Oeynhausen, DE; Thomas Modine, Bordeaux, FR; Giuseppe Tarantini, Padua, IT
+Panel: Sabine Bleiziffer, Bad Oeynhausen, DE; Thomas Modine, Bordeaux, FR; Giuseppe Tarantini, Padua, IT

 • Pure Aortic Regurgitation Case – Nicolas Van Mieghem, Erasmus MC, Rotterdam, NL